 While most claims settle before ever reaching trial, there are some that go all the way to court.
 In this case, it’s essential that you remember the statute of limitations or time limit for filing a lawsuit.

-In Florida, claimants have four years from the date of the accident to file.
+In Florida, claimants have two years from the date of the accident to file.
 If you don’t bring an action before this time limit expires, the court will likely dismiss your case.
 Thankfully, a Brooksville car accident lawyer will make sure you don’t miss this deadline.

 Wendy Doyle-Palumbo has over 30 years of legal experience assisting victims of car accidents throughout Florida.
 Whether you need help gathering evidence, finding witnesses, negotiating with the insurance company, or making case filings before the statute of limitations expires, Wendy will help you every step of the way.
 Contact us today for help.